 South Africa has 12 annual public holidays, some of which fall during school term time.
 These days are extra school holidays in South Africa.
-If public holiday dates fall on a Sunday, schools usually close on the Monday.
+If a vacation falls on a Sunday, schools usually close on Monday.
 Sometimes, schools will also close if a public holiday falls on a Tuesday to make a long weekend.
-This happened in 2019, with an extra holiday given on 23 September (the day before Heritage Day).

 Schools may also close for reasons such as teacher training or pupil book days.
-These will vary between individual schools, however; it’s important to check with your child’s school so that you know in advance when these will be.
-Many South African schools, such as the British International College and the International School of Cape Town, publish calendars on their websites so this is a good place to check for information.
+These will vary between institutions, however; it’s important to check with your child’s school so that you know in advance when these will be.

 Childcare during school holidays in South Africa